 An evaluation consists of 12 steps.
 The initial is the breath test completed by the arresting officer.
 If the Blood Alcohol Concentration reading is less than 0.08% and the officer believes the subject appears more impaired than what the reading suggests a DRE is requested.
 The responding DRE performs more in depth testing of the subject to determine if the subject is under the influence of one or more of seven drug categories.

-The Department currently has two Drug Recognition Experts: Patrolman David Hagan, Corporal Leonard Larkin and Patrolman Brian Murphy.
+The Department currently has three Drug Recognition Experts: Corporal David Hagan, Corporal Leonard Larkin and Sergeant Brian Murphy.
 During 2015 these officers performed 14 evaluations (7 for this Department, 7 for other jurisdictions).

 In 2011, the Department joined a grant with Atlantic County.
 The grant reimburses the Department $220.00 each time a DRE is called in to complete an Evaluation when the officer is off duty ($110.00 if the officer is on duty at the time he or she is needed).
 The grant will also reimburse the Department an additional $220.00 or if an officer has to appear in court for up to 2 court dates.
 During 2016, $1980.00 was reimbursed back to the Department through this grant.